Journaling: How to Heal and Gain Self-Knowledge through the Practice of Journaling

 Author and writing teacher Laura Davis says, “A good writing prompt should be evocative and make you think of something new; it should awaken a perspective you hadn't considered before; make you remember something you hadn't thought about in, say, a month, a year, or fifty years.

-An important rule while journaling is never to edit; just let the pen (or keyboard) flow.
+Something to remember while journaling is never to edit; just let the pen (or keyboard) flow.
 Use the axiom, “show, don’t tell"; this gets us out of our heads and into experience and feelings.
-We can express how something affects us viscerally as well as intellectually—a powerful path to creativity and self-knowledge.
-I often write from prompts in Judy Reeve's book, "A Writers Book of Days."
+We can express how something affects us viscerally and intellectually—a powerful path to creativity and self-knowledge.
+Another great resource is Judy Reeve's book, "A Writer's Book of Days."
+It has great information, and you don't have to be a writer to get value from it.

-I am in a Writer's Circle Program run by Sandra Marinella, and I am grateful to be learning from this brilliant teacher and writer.
-Her book "The Story You Need to Tell" is a must for you to read about the power of your story.
+Another recommendation is the Writer's Circle Program run by Sandra Marinella, I am grateful to have learned much from this group.
+Her book "The Story You Need to Tell" is about the power of your story.

-Here are some resources for journaling and creative writing that I have found helpful:
+Here are other resources for journaling and creative writing that I have found helpful.
+I know there are many more, but this is a great start.

 https://storyyoutell.com/about-sandra/